Azure/azure-powershell/src/Blueprint/Blueprint/help/Get-AzBlueprint.md

 PS> Get-AzBlueprint
 ```

-Get the blueprint definitions within the current subscription.
+Get the blueprint definitions within the current subscription and the management group hierarchy of the subscription.

 ### Example 2
 ```powershell